sudofx/wake-scaffold/memory/core_memories/index.md

 Evidence showed that the repository contains `wake.py` and `.github/workflows/wake.yml`.

+Confirmed:

+`h-2026-09-08-034724-0`

+Wake 6 source inspection provided the predicted clarification of the underlying `wake.py validate` implementation and its relationship to the workspace validation project.

 New hypothesis:

-`h-2026-09-08-034724-0`
+`h-2026-09-08-040906-0`

 Prediction:

-> Inspecting `wake.py` will reveal the underlying implementation of
-> `python wake.py validate` and clarify how `startup.py` connects to the
+> A standalone workspace tool `verify_workspace.py` executing outside
-> wake cycle.
+> protected wake infrastructure will successfully validate both workspace

-The test was performed successfully, but the hypothesis remains recorded as `untested` in the ledger despite the evidence now being available.

-This is a smaller remaining bookkeeping inconsistency and should be reconciled in a future wake rather than silently rewriting historical evidence.
+> layout and file presence, returning `STRUCTURALLY_COMPLETE`.

+Wake 7 executed the tool successfully and recorded a model revision based on the execution.

+However, the hypothesis record itself remains `untested`.

+This is now the next bookkeeping gap to reconcile.

 The broader lesson remains:

 **Evidence-producing tests should cause their corresponding hypothesis records to transition to an explicit outcome state.**

+Hypothesis state should never be inferred solely from narrative prose.

 ## Existing workflow scheduling observation